 From 1905 to 1956, Waco was alive with the thrill of minor league baseball where the Silos grounds now stand.
 Katy Park was originally the home field of the Waco Cubs, a minor league team that played against legends like Babe Ruth and Lou Gehrig.
 In 1930, the Cubs left Waco due to the Great Depression.

 Almost two decades later in 1948, the team returned to Katy Park—this time as the Waco Pirates.
 Just five years after that, the infamous Waco tornado ripped through the city, leaving the ballpark (and much of the city) in ruins.

 In 1956, the Pirates played their last game in Waco, ending the season with a record of 78 wins and 62 losses and finishing third in the Big State League, which folded shortly thereafter.
 The park was razed as a parking lot in 1965, where it sat mostly vacant for over 50 years before it caught the attention of Chip and Joanna Gaines.

 Bringing the Ballpark Back to Waco

 As it turned out, the Silos happened to be located on the same block that Katy Park once was.
-In an effort to pay homage to that history, they chose to include a smaller version of the field on the Silos grounds and named it Katy Ballpark.
+In an effort to pay homage to that history, Chip and Jo chose to include a smaller version of the field on the Silos grounds.
+They named it Katy Ballpark.

 Now Katy Ballpark’s home plate at the Silos sits in exactly the same place as the one at Katy Park.